Dih5/ErrorPlot/README.md

 ## Compatibility

-The package has been tested with Mathematica version 9.0 and 10.3 on Windows and Linux.
+The package has been tested with Mathematica versions from 9.0 to 11.3 on Windows and Linux.
 It will probably work in Mathematica 6.0+, but it has not been tested.
 If you do so, please let me know.

-## Bugs and requests
+## Contributing

 If you find any bugs or have a feature request you may create an [issue on GitHub](https://github.com/dih5/ErrorPlot/issues).

-## Contributing

 Feel free to fork and send pull requests, all contributions are welcome.